Early Life

-In 1950, Granville accepted the position of Associate Professor of Mathematics at Fisk University, a noted black college in Nashville.
-At Fisk, Evelyn taught Vivienne Malone Mayes and Etta Zuber Falconer, who would become, respectively, the 7th and 11th African American women to receive PhDs in Mathematics.
+In 1950, she accepted the position of Associate Professor of Mathematics at Fisk University.
+During her time as a teacher, she taught Vivienne Malone Mayes and Etta Zuber Falconer.
+These women became the 7th and 11th African American women to receive PhDs in Mathematics!

-After 2 years of teaching, Granville went to work for the Diamond Ordnance Fuze Laboratories as an applied mathematician.
+After 2 years of teaching, she changed roles.
+She then went to work for the Diamond Ordnance Fuze Laboratories as an applied mathematician.

-In 1962, she became a research specialist on the Project Vanguard and Project Mercury space programs, working on celestial mechanics, trajectory and orbit computation, numerical analysis, and digital computer techniques for the Apollo program.
+In this role, she became a research specialist on many projects, including the Project Mercury space program.
+She looked at celestial mechanics, trajectories and orbit computation for the Apollo program, too.
 Her job included making “real-time” calculations during satellite launchings.
 In an interview in 1994, Graville told Loretta Hall…

 “That was exciting, as I look back, to be a part of the space programs–a very small part–at the very beginning of U.S. involvement,”